truthcoin/www.truthcoin.info/_posts/2016-05-21-codex-identity-sidechain.md

 Most of these would appear to be discriminatory:

-* Age (in most cultures, impolite to be compelled to reveal this -- for women in particular)
+* Age (in most cultures, it is impolite to be compelled to reveal this -- for women in particular)
 * Place of Birth (may be a basis for discrimination)
-* Job Title (titles of nobility, inherently anti-egalitarian)
+* Job Title (titles of nobility are inherently anti-egalitarian)

 In fictional world of "Game of Thrones", identities and names (particularly family names) are of preeminent geopolitical significance (even, mortal significance).
 A character introduces herself as "Daenerys Stormborn, of House Targaryren, First of Her Name, Queen of Meereen, Queen of the An...Breaker of Chains, Mother of Dragons".
-Using, in order, "given name", "weather conditions at birth", "title of nobility", "family name", "numeric sequence", and "job titles / resume".
+This introduction uses, in order: "given name", "weather conditions at birth", "title of nobility", "family name", "numeric sequence", and "job titles / resume".

 Since job titles are transient and transferable (as are titles of nobility), it would seem appropriate to establish the identity first, and only later link the identity to titles and achievements.

-It would seem that <First> <Middle> <Last> <Sequence> is the most appropriate naming syntax.
+It would seem that:

+    <First> <Middle> <Last> <Sequence>

+...is the most appropriate naming syntax.
 With geographical partitioning automatically occuring (as an consequence of names in different languages).
 Some cultures, like the Chinese, have no middle name, However, new traditions are emerging (where Chinese adopt an additional Western given name, so that they have three total).
 On the other hand, some cultures have more than three total names.
 These can be all ascribed to the "middle name" slot, subject to a character limit.

-The use of three names makes it less likely that the <Sequence> field will leak information about the individual's age.
+The use of three names makes it less likely that the 'Sequence' field will leak information about the individual's age.
 The <Sequence> field may also give parents useful information about name uniqueness!

 The [proper encoding of names](http://kunststube.net/encoding/) is, to me, unknown.
 Capital letters may be unnecessary (the convention being universally known), yet international characters (for example, the Spanish tilde) would certainly be required.